gabsoftware/progress-abl-4gl-sublime-text/README.md

 4. Modify it to reflect your configuration
 5. Restart Sublime Text
 6. You can now check the syntax of Progress ABL source files by hitting CTRL + B

+## Notes

+This product is not supported by Progress.